rocktimsaikia/cambd/README.md

 - [x] Handle past/past-participle word definitions.
 - [x] Refactor redirection for better word lookup.
 - [x] Better/clean way to print the values in terminal.
+- [ ] Move the bash port to python too.
+- [ ] Create a pypi package out of it.
 - [ ] Add flag to show all definitions.
 Default is 1.
+- [ ] Show synonyms for the searched word too.

 ## LICENSE